 - Access to the CCS online community through a discussion forum;

-- Secure job board featuring jobs posted by Canadian customs broker firms;
+- Secure job board featuring jobs posted by Canadian customs broker firms and others;

 - Preferential registration fees for CSCB events and courses; and